|

 one allows the recursive appearance of exponentials and logarithms.

-Denoting by the field of transseries, the
+the field of transseries, the

 intermediate value theorem states that for any differential